ipwgml/satrain/README.md

  - Independent *testing* datasets derived from different regions and measurement techniques
  - Flexible evaluation framework

-## Example

-The figure shows retrieved precipitation from three retrievals trained using the SatRain training applied to observations from Typhoon Khanun during landfall on the Korean peninsula.
-Each of three SatRain-based retrievals use one of the three different types of input observations available in the SatRain dataset: single IR window channel (Panel (a)), Himawari-9 observations (Panel (b)), and GMI observations (Panel (c)).
-The retrievals are compared to the reference measurements from ground-based radar (Panel (a)), and baseline estimates from ERA5 (Panel (b)) and GPROF V7 (Panel (c)).

 ![Precipitation estimates from three SatRain-based retrievals  applied to observations from Typhoon Khanun during landfall on the Korean peninsula](docs/figures/retrieval_example.png)]

+Retrieved precipitation from three SatRain-trained retrievals applied to observations of Typhoon Khanun during landfall on the Korean peninsula.
+Each retrieval relies on a different type of input from the SatRain dataset: a single IR window channel (panel d), Himawari-9 observations (panel e), and GMI observations (panel f).
+The results are compared with reference ground-based radar measurements (panel a) and baseline estimates from ERA5 (panel b) and GPROF V7 (panel c).

 ## Documentation